 If you think about it, you can already ask very specific questions, and most search engines wouldn't really be able to "get it" right from the beginning.

 If you would have tried this maybe 10 or even just 5 years ago and you got lucky, then some result on page one would have pointed you to an article about his publications.
 If you're not using Google or WolframAlpha the situation is still fairly disappointing.

 Today I'm quite impressed how this works out:

 As you can also see, the first two organic results are about the author on Wikipedia, only the third one is close to what I was asking.
 But the top bar with the book covers is rocking it!

-And I will make a bold statement here: giving you such specific and contextually relevant information is not possible solely based on some full text search index; I believe this was driven by structured data (and potentially stored in a graph database … maybe).
+I'll make a bold statement here: giving you such specific and contextually relevant information is not possible solely based on some full text search index.
+I believe this was driven by structured data (and potentially stored in a graph database … maybe).

 My internal QuickCheck program narrowed it down to "douglas adams books", but this is not the point (although parsing the input of a search box is probably a nice adventure on its own).

 We can further decompose our query and figure that it consists of a tuple: "douglas adams" and "books".
-The first one describes the name of a person, the second one describes an entity type, and obviously we want to find a connection between this very person and the books he wrote.
-Since people rarely mentioned which books they have read, the query parser can already make an educated guess here and put as a relationship type a "has written" (also "has published" could work).
+The first one describes the name of a person, the second one describes an entity type, and obviously we want to find a connection between this exact person and the books he wrote.
+Since people rarely mention which books they've read, the query parser can already make an educated guess here and put as a relationship type a "has written" (also "has published" could work).

 Or expressed in a pseudo query language and very simplistic: